 Show disabled interface when it was already part of interface group, it avoids to show a random interface instead and let user to add it by mistake.
 It should fix #3680

-#2 Updated by Lukas Zeller about 5 years ago
+#2 Updated by Lukas Zeller over 5 years ago

 I can reproduce the problem in my 2.1.3 productive installation (tried again right now to verify), but I see now there's another step involved: